-Brollies are open front bivvies that are basically advanced umbrella shelters.
+Brollies are open-front bivvies that are basically advanced umbrella shelters.
 They are very easily erected, light weighted and do not take much room when packed up.

 Two adjustable quick sticks that can be attached to the brolly’s front give it better protection against wind and rain, as well as better overall stability.

-Brollies are usually a 1-man size and are perfect for a short, spontaneous overnight session, as well day sessions in bad weather.
+Brollies are usually a 1-man size and are perfect for a short, spontaneous overnight session, as well as day sessions in bad weather.

 2 and 3 Rib Bivvies